 I think it is the story, the idea, what it’s about, what’s the point of it.
 And then you have to do it, with the music, the performance, things like that.
-Today, I don’t know if I would be able to make those musicals, because most of the actors of today don’t have the musical background.
+Today, I don’t know if I would be able to make those musicals, because most of the actors today don’t have a musical background.
 That’s the problem.
-All the great musical performers, like Gene Kelly and Fred Astaire, Judy Garland, Mickey Rooney, Barbra Streisand, or whoever, they all grew up performing musical numbers and working at it.
+All the great musical performers, like Gene Kelly and Fred Astaire, Judy Garland, Mickey Rooney, Barbra Streisand, or whoever, all grew up performing musical numbers and working at it.
 They all had years of practice and learning.
 That’s no longer possible today.
-It’s like telling actors, ‘You play the violin, you play the clarinet and you play the piano,’ while nobody can play!
-They can’t play the music, because it takes a lifetime.
+It’s like telling actors, ‘You play the violin, you play the clarinet, and you play the piano,’ while nobody can play!
+They can’t play the music because it takes a lifetime.

 Was Audrey Hepburn one of your favorite actresses?

 Absolutely, and I certainly adored her: she was a fabulous and glorious actress.
 She was really unique.
 After she had passed away [January 20, 1993, at age 63], Billy Wilder, who has always been one of my best friends, said, ‘What Audrey Hepburn had, you couldn’t teach, you couldn’t even learn it.
 God kissed her on the cheek, and there she was.’